AbhiIkhar/AbhiIkhar/README.md

 # Hi there! 👋 I'm Abhishek

-I'm working as Backend Software Developer Intern at Syngenta, passionate about crafting efficient and scalable solutions.
-I enjoy working with a variety of technologies including C++, Java, Python, Spring Boot, React.js, and more.
+Hi there!
+I’m a dedicated Software Developer who enjoys working with both backend and frontend technologies.
+My journey in tech has been all about learning and growing, and I’m always curious to explore new ideas and improve the systems I build.

+# Professional Experience:
+## Software Developer Intern at Syngenta:
+Played a key role in developing and maintaining scalable microservices using Java 8+ and Spring Boot.
+My work involved adhering to Object-Oriented SOLID principles, ensuring high code quality with over 80% + coverage, and utilizing Spring technologies for enhanced application security and data management.

 ## 🚀 Technologies I Work With: